If you’re wondering if it’s okay to use checks with an old address, the answer is yes — most of the time.

 Changing Your Address on Checks

-• If you need to change the address listed on the checks in your personal checkbook, order more checks via one of the methods previously mentioned.
-This can be done online or in-person at the bank.
+If you need to change the address listed on the checks in your personal checkbook, order more checks via one of the methods previously mentioned.
+This can be done online or via your mobile banking app.
+You may also be able to order checks in person at your bank.

 Do You Need to Write Your Address on a Check?